microsoft/fluentui/packages/react-list/Spec.md

 ## Background

 A list is a collection of related sequential items.
-The items are agnostic of layout and any content may be used.
+The items are not bound to any specific layout.
+List items are surfaces that should be able to contain any kind of content.
 Items may be either single selectable or multi selectable.
-List items are surfaces that should be able to contain any kind of content.

 ## Prior Art

-_Include background research done for this component_

 - Open UI research: [openui/openui#512](https://github.com/openui/open-ui/pull/512)
 - [Component epic issue]()